 The ingredient natural flavour is commonly found on the ingredient list of packaged food products such as protein bars or snack bars, cereal, crackers, and flavoured drinks.
 Since the ingredients on a food package are listed by weight, ‘natural flavours’ usually appears toward the end of the list on food packages.

-The good news is that this term is regulated by Health Canada and the FDA, so food companies must meet specific requirements to legally use this ingredient on an ingredient list.
+The term ‘Natural Flavour’ is regulated by Health Canada and the FDA, so food companies must meet specific requirements to legally use this ingredient on an ingredient list.
+The FDA definition of natural flavour is as follows:

 Why are natural flavours used?

 So why the mystery?
 Why don’t companies just list ‘coffee bean extract’, for example, on their food label rather than the vague term natural ingredients?
-I reached out to a handful of companies who list this ingredient on food packages, and their answers were fairly consistent.
+I reached out to a handful of companies that list natural flavours as an ingredient, and their answers were fairly consistent.

 The term natural flavour is used for a couple of reasons: